Systems of Equations - Graphical Method

 How to solve System of Equations by Graphing?

-To solve systems of equations or simultaneous equations by the graphical method, we draw the graph for each of the equation and look for a point of intersection between the two graphs.
+A system of equations is a set of two or more equations with the same variables.
+To solve systems of equations or simultaneous equations by the graphical method, we draw the graphs for each of the equation on a coordinate plane and look for a point of intersection between the graphs.
 The coordinates of the point of intersection would be the solution to the system of equations.

 1. Rewrite the equations in slope-intercept form (y = mx + b):